openhab/openhab-addons/addons/binding/org.openhab.binding.tplinksmarthome/README.md

 ### HS220 Smart Wi-Fi Light Switch, Dimmer

 * Switch On/Off
-* Brightness
+* Adjust the brightness
 * Wi-Fi signal strength (rssi)

+Use the brightness channel on the HS220 with a Switch item can be used to switch the device on and off.
+It won't change the brightness value.

-The default refresh is set to 1 second.
+The default refresh for switch devices is set to 1 second.
 So it polls the switch for status changes.
 If you don't use the switch manually often, you can set it to a higher refresh.
 The refresh is only relevant to detect manual using the switch.
 Switching via openHAB activates the switch directly.

 ### RE270K AC750 Wi-Fi Range Extender with Smart Plug

-* Switch On/Off
+* Switch On/Off (readonly)
 * Wi-Fi signal strength (rssi)

 ### RE370K AC1200 Wi-Fi Range Extender with Smart Plug

-* Switch On/Off
+* Switch On/Off (readonly)
 * Wi-Fi signal strength (rssi)

+It's not possible to set the switch state on the Range Extender.
+This is because it's not known what command to send to the device to make this possible.

 ## Prerequisites